 - Single-family homes.

-- 2- to 4-unit homes with 1 unit occupied by the borrower.
+- Two- to four-unit homes with one unit occupied by the borrower.

 - Condominiums approved by the U.S. Department of Housing and Urban Development.